Core concepts

 inkeep push

 • Pull (Builder → code): Fetch your project from the Visual Builder back into your SDK project.
-By default, the CLI will LLM-assist updating your local TypeScript files to reflect Builder changes.
+By default, the CLI will LLM-assist in updating your local TypeScript files to reflect Builder changes.

 inkeep pull